Whether they're for extended family or a source of rental income, accessory dwelling units are a popular alternative in high-cost housing markets

 While there’s some repetition in floor plans and massing, each detached ADU is essentially a custom home, designed and built for a specific site and client.
 Home builders and designers are exploring ways to standardize ADUs, if not in design then in production, using modular and panelized construction.

 Cities where ADUs are currently permitted include Austin, Texas; Boulder, Colo.; Minneapolis; Portland, Ore.; San Francisco; Seattle; Tampa, Fla.; Toronto; Vancouver, Canada; and Washington, D.C.
 Other cities, such as Denver, are in the process of updating their zoning codes to make it easier to build accessory units.

-Second Suite by architect Chris Strom gives extended family independence while staying connected to the main house.
+Second Suite (above and below) by architect Chris Strom gives extended family independence while staying connected to the main house.
 Photos: Alyssa Lee Photography